arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/features.md

 <FeatureDescription>

- The carrier grants easy access to an array of peripherals, from mPCIe, to CAN, Ethernet, microSD, USB, camera, displays and analog input and output ports.
+ The carrier grants easy access to an array of peripherals, from Mini PCIe, to CAN, Ethernet, microSD, USB, camera, displays and analog input and output ports.
 Its design is further enhanced with dedicated pins for efficient debugging and full access to the SoM interfaces.

 </FeatureDescription>